isabellabadini/TrioGWAS/README.md

 Any queries to Isabella Badini [i.badini@ucl.ac.uk](i.badini@ucl.ac.uk)

-Note scripts were adapted from scripts included in the [within-sibling GWAS](https://github.com/LaurenceHowe/SiblingGWAS) [(Howe et al. 2022)](https://www.nature.com/articles/s41588-022-01062-7).
+Note scripts were adapted from scripts included in the [within-sibling GWAS](https://github.com/LaurenceHowe/SiblingGWAS) [(Howe et al. 2022)](https://www.nature.com/articles/s41588-022-01062-7), which were adapted from scripts by GoDMC (Gibran Hemani et al) and the SSGAC (Sean Lee/Patrik Turley et al).